laminlabs/lamin-docs/docs/sheets.md

    <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/e4ueQpX1chfYETo70001.png" style="width: 40%;"/>
    </div>

-2. Select the sheet type you want to create sheet under
+2. Select the sheet type you want to create sheet under.
-3. Click on "Edit" to add edit rows in the sheet
+3. Click on "Edit" to add edit rows in the sheet.
-4. Each value in the sheet becomes a selectable option in dropdown menus
+4. Each value in the sheet becomes a selectable option in dropdown menus.

-   Link columns in one sheet to another sheet or registry by specifying the appropriate data type.
+   You can link columns in one sheet to another sheet or registry by specifying the appropriate data type.
 This creates relational connections that maintain data integrity and enable powerful cross-referencing.

    In the example shown, the `time_unit` column points to the TimeUnit sheet, which defines the permissible values for this field.
 This relationship ensures that only valid time units can be selected.